 Through the analysis of warnings generated by the system and due to factors like traffic, narrow lanes, or bad road maintenance, Ride Vision and Autobynet Srl will be able to provide information about the most dangerous spots for motorcyclists in the City of Milan.

 “This kind of experience is focused on a neglected area of business fleets to promote road safety.
-We are confident that the experiment will be able to demonstrate a significant benefit for the development of daily work activities on two-wheeled vehicles.”
+We are confident that the experiment will be able to demonstrate a significant benefit for the development of daily work activities for two-wheeled vehicles.”
 States Uri Lavi, CEO and co-founder of Ride Vision.